-

 Reconnecting landscape

-Connected areas of uncleared bush are crucial in the broader landscape, and the Gondwana Link ecological restoration program is actively working in the landscape you can see here.
+Protecting and reconnecting areas of uncleared bush is crucial in the broader landscape, and the Ranges Link initiative and the Friends of the Porongurup Range are actively working in the landscape you can see from here.
+Their work is also an invaluable part of the 1000 km Gondwana Link ecological restoration program.

 See & Do